-Norway pout is a small, short-lived gadoid species, which rarely grows older than five years (Nielsen et al., 2012, Lambert et al., 2009).
+Norway pout is a small, short-lived gadoid species, which rarely grows older than five years (Nielsen et al., 2012; Lambert, Nielsen et al., 2009).
 It is distributed from the west of Ireland to Kattegat, at the Faroe Islands, and from the North Sea to the Barents Sea.
-The distribution for this stock is in the northern North Sea (>57°N) and in Skagerrak at depths between 50 and 250 m (Raitt, 1968; Sparholt et al., 2002b).
-The stock distribution and density patterns as well as maturity, spawning, spawning distribution and migration relevant to the stock distribution and delineation are described in detail in Nielsen (2016; WD1, Annex 3).
+The distribution for this stock is in the northern North Sea (>57°N) and in Skagerrak at depths between 50 and 250 m (Raitt, 1968; Sparholt, Larsen and Nielsen, 2002b; Lambert, Nielsen et al., 2009).

+The stock distribution and density patterns as well as maturity, spawning, spawning distribution and migration relevant to the stock distribution and delineation are described in detail in Nielsen (2016; Annex 1).
 In general, highest densities of Norway pout of all age groups are found in the northern North Sea.
 Densities by year vary according to strong cohorts in the stock.
 The strong cohorts observed in the period are the 1986, 1989, 1991, 1994, 1996, 1999, 2008, 2009, 2012, and 2014 year classes.
-There seems to be a tendency towards the young fish density having decreased in the later period compared to the previous period before and after year 2000 (see Section 1, Figures 1 and 2 of WD1, Annex 3).
+There seems to be a tendency towards the young fish density has decreased in the later period compared to the previous period before and after year 2000 (see Section 1, Figures 1&2 of Annex 1).

-At present, there is no evidence for separating the North Sea component into smaller stock units (Lambert et al., 2009; Nash et al., 2012).
-ICES Advisory Committee for Fisheries Management (ACFM) asked in October 2001 the ICES Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (ICES, WGNSSK) to verify the justification of treating ICES Division 5.a as a management area for Norway pout (and sandeel) separately from ICES areas 4 and 3.a.
-Preliminary results from an analysis of regionalized survey data on Norway pout maturity, presented in a Working Document to the 2000 meeting of the ICES WGNSSK Working Group (Larsen et al., 2001 in ICES C.M.2001/ACFM:07), gave no evidence of a stock separation in the whole northern area.
-This conclusion is supported by the results from the maturity and spawning analyses presented in Lambert et al. (2009) and Nash et al. (2012) as well as Huse et al. (2008).
+At present, there is no evidence of separating the North Sea component into smaller stock units (Lambert et al., 2009; Nash et al., 2012).
+ICES Advisory Committee for Fisheries Management (ACFM) asked in October 2001 the ICES Working Group on the Assessment of Demersal Stocks in the North Sea and Skagerrak (ICES, WGNSSK) to verify the justification of treating ICES Division 6.a as a management area for Norway pout (and sandeel) separately from ICES areas 4 and 3.a.
+Preliminary results from an analysis of regionalized survey data on Norway pout maturity, presented in a Working Document to the 2000 meeting of the ICES WGNSSK Working Group (Larsen, Lassen, Nielsen and Sparholt, 2001 in ICES C.M.2001/ACFM:07), gave no evidence of a stock separation in the whole northern area.
+This conclusion is supported by the results from maturity and spawning analyses presented in Lambert, Nielsen et al. (2009) and Nash et al. (2012) as well as Huse et al. (2008).
 Here it was found that spawning in the North Sea takes place mainly in the northern part in the area between Shetland and Norway in coastal waters along the 120 m isocline (Lambert et al., 2009).
 The results from Nash et al. (2012) also suggest one main spawning area and accordingly only occurrence of one stock component in the whole northern area on the shelf area.

 Norway pout in the eastern Skagerrak is only to a very small degree a self-contained stock and adults migrate out of the Skagerrak and the Kattegat to spawn, because there is no evidence of spawning there (Poulsen, 1968).
 The main bulk drifts as larvae southeastwards from more western areas to which they return mainly during the latter part of their second year of life before becoming mature (Poulsen, 1968; Lambert et al., 2009; Nash et al., 2012).
+Otherwise there is no indication of adult migration.
+The species is not generally considered to have specific nursery grounds, but pelagic 0-group fish remain widely dispersed in the northern North Sea close to spawning grounds (Lambert et al., 2009).